AxisAlexNT/HiTree/README.md

 It is recommended to use virtual environments provided by `venv` module to simplify dependency management.
 This library uses HiCT format for the HiC data and you can convert Cooler's `.cool` or `.mcool` files to it using [HiCT utils](https://github.com/ctlab/HiCT_Utils)

+## Documentation
+This library has ContactMatrixFacet as the main interaction point.
+It hides all the internal methods, exposing only simple ones.
+Documentation for this module could be found at [doc directory](https://github.com/ctlab/HiCT/blob/master/doc/hict.api.ContactMatrixFacet.html).

 ## Building from source
 You can run `rebuild.sh` script in source directory which will perform static type-checking of module using mypy (it may produce error messages), build library from source and reinstall it, deleting current version.